SUDANESE RED SEA

 Surrounding the reefs and complementing them in creating a breathtaking sight is the broad spectrum of marine life.
 The Red Sea is famed for its plants and animals, many of which are related to those of the Indian Ocean, but some of which are exclusively found in the Red Sea.

 Among the common fish in the Red Sea are tarpon, giant herring, salmon herring, milkfish, soldier fish, goggle eye, and rock cod.
 There are also more than 320 species of sharks, among them such voracious predators as the tiger shark and hammer shark.
 It should be noted, however, that unless irritated or attracted by blood, sharks are peaceful animals, and, generally speaking, shark attacks along the Red Sea coast are sporadic.
 In addition, several species of whales also find homes in the Red Sea, namely the blue whale, a 15-meter-long giant that feeds on plankton, and the killer whale, which poses no threat to humans but scares off sharks.
 The 8 to 10-meter-long whale shark is a jolly, plankton-eating giant that befriends fishermen.

 All these characteristics and many others make the Red Sea an attractive location for vacations and relaxation.
 This is especially true for those who love the sea and enjoy its offerings.
-Scuba divers, snorkelers, yachting and various water sport enthusiasts will find the Sudanese Red Sea an ideal place for recreation.
+Scuba divers, snorkelers, yachting enthusiasts, and various water sports enthusiasts will find the Sudanese Red Sea an ideal place for recreation.